ygoe/ViewModelKit/README.md

 private void CanSave() { /* ... */ }
 ```

+### DoNotValidateAttribute

+Denotes that changes to the property value should not raise the ErrorsChanged event for this property or perform validation.

 # Provided classes

 These classes are defined in the ViewModelKit assembly which is automatically referenced by the NuGet package.
 This reference will be removed and all referenced classes will be copied into your assembly during compilation, so you do not distribute this assembly.